Strategies to improve sales and profitability

 Businesses that run strong and efficient supply chains tend to generate more revenue and higher profits.
-In order to increase profitability through supply chain management, you can look at several different areas, including:
+To increase profitability through supply chain management, you can look at several different areas, including:

 - inventory management - eg finding the balance between too much/not enough stock